Malawi

 Legal Protections and Accessibility

-There is no specific legislation on assembly or public gatherings, but there are governing provisions in the Police Act 2009.
-Among other issues, the Act makes provisions for the regulation of public order in relation to public assemblies, processions and demonstrations and football matches.
-However, the law is not easily accessible or understandable by the public as it is not available online or in other public places like public libraries.
-The official website for the Malawi Parliament, for example, which has a list of some downloadable enacted laws, does not include the Police Act.
-This makes it difficult for the public not only to access the law, but also to understand the law.
-Furthermore, this situation heightens the already prevailing public misconceptions with regards to the regulation of public assemblies or gatherings.
+Although Malawi does not have specific legislation governing assemblies or public gatherings, the Police Act 2009 contains provisions regulating public order in relation to public assemblies, processions, demonstrations, and football matches.
+However, the law is not easily accessible to the public.
+It is not available online or in other public places such as libraries, and even the official website for the Malawi Parliament, which lists some enacted laws, omits the Police Act.
+This lack of accessibility limits public understanding of the legal framework and contributes to widespread misconceptions about the regulation of public assemblies and gatherings.

 Vague Provisions

-Section 107(2) of the Police Act provides that “a person shall be deemed to be acting in lawful authority if he is acting in his capacity as a police officer or a member of the Defense Force of Malawi deployed to assist the police in the particular instance or as a member of a fire brigade.”
+The Act contains broad and ambiguous language that grants excessive discretion to law enforcement.
+For example, Section 107(2) states that “a person shall be deemed to be acting in lawful authority if he is acting in his capacity as a police officer or a member of the Defense Force of Malawi deployed to assist the police in the particular instance or as a member of a fire brigade.”

 Advance Notification